THE EASTER EARLY MUSIC COURSE IN MORE DETAIL

 11.30am Lectures, Ensembles and Technique Classes

-Learn something new or take part in a medium sized ensemble (not normally one-to-a-part) You can choose from four options each day.
+Learn something new or take part in a medium sized ensemble (not normally one-to-a-part) You can choose from four or more options each day.
 Detailed descriptions of what will be on offer, including what instruments will be required, will be displayed on the noticeboard the day before.
-The options are:
+The options may include:

 - A lecture by one of the tutors, which may include some element of participation.

-- A choice of two ensembles which may include viols, recorders, voices and wind instruments.
+- A choice of ensembles which may include viols, recorders, voices and wind instruments.

 Please note that the larger sizes of viols and recorders are usually very welcome at this session.